 What is neurological physical therapy?
 Who needs neurological physical therapy?
 How is it different from other therapies?
 Learn, understand, and talk more about neurological physical therapy here.

 Finding coping and support systems for people with neurological trauma can be difficult.
 Suddenly, you have a disability that can be extremely frightening and confusing at the start.
-You may also wonder how this condition can affect your daily life, your personal and professional relationships.
-This is where physical therapy of neurological trauma can be helpful.
+You may also wonder how this condition can affect your daily life, and your personal and professional relationships.
+This is where physical therapy for neurological trauma can be helpful.

 How is neurological physical therapy for injuries done?

 Treatment and neurological physical therapy (or physical therapy for neurological trauma) for people with stroke or spinal injury, for instance, requires a holistic approach.
 Medications and surgical procedures are known as primary medical treatments in addressing neurological injuries and diseases.
-Counseling and therapies (physical therapy and other types of therapy) may also go hand-in-hand to provide reliable psychosocial treatment.
+Counseling and therapies (physical therapy and other types of therapy) may also go hand in hand to provide reliable psychosocial treatment.
 Some may also acquire both physical and occupational neurological physical therapy for faster healing and recovery period.

 Here are some effective counseling and psychotherapy types for patients with neurological problems:

-Individual, Private Or One-To-One Counseling
+Individual, Private, Or One-To-One Counseling

 Individual counseling involves private and one-to-one support from a counselor or licensed therapist.
 This support may be in the form of effective listening about personal worries and concerns.
 Counseling is different from neurological physical therapy as the former involves merely interacting through conversations, while neurological physical therapy entails using exercise and other physical forms of treatment.